 Target's Cat & Jack Line Adds Sensory-Friendly Clothing

-Target’s line of kids’ clothing Cat & Jack is getting a limited-edition update, and it’s sensory-friendly.
+Target’s line of kids’ clothing Cat & Jack is now sensory-friendly.

 The line was designed in part by Stacey Monsen, a design director at Target whose daughter is on the autism spectrum.
 “I have a 7-year-old daughter, Elinor, who has autism.
 For pants or shorts, I either size way up, or buy pieces that are all function, no style.
 I’ve met lots of other parents who face similar challenges, including many of our guests and team members,” Monsen said in a statement.
 “After talking with some of my internal design colleagues I thought, why not create pieces that address some of these problems?”